bganguly/tic-tac-tpe-using-functional-components/README.md

-This work refactors the [tic-tac-toe react tutorial](https://reactjs.org/tutorial/tutorial.html) to use hooks and to complete the improvements suggested.
+This work refactors the [legacy tic-tac-toe react tutorial](https://legacy.reactjs.org/tutorial/tutorial.html) to use hooks and to complete the improvements suggested in that tutorial.

 Main emphahsis is:
 - refactor to use functional components and demonastrate useState hook
 - systematically wrap up all the suggested improvements in the tutorial - see https://reactjs.org/tutorial/tutorial.html#wrapping-up